Shari Redstone: 1990s–2016

-Since 1999, she has been president of National Amusements, one of the top ten movie exhibitors in the United States.
-Redstone has expanded the company's international footprint and its exploration of new technologies.
+In 1999, Redstone became president of National Amusements, one of the top ten movie exhibitors in the United States.
+During her tenure, she expanded the company's international footprint and its exploration of new technologies.

 In 2007, Redstone and her father feuded publicly over issues of corporate governance and the future of the cinema chain.
 Documents have been made public which verify that, as part of a settlement from Sumner's first divorce, all of Sumner's stock is in irrevocable trusts that will be left to his grandchildren.

 In 2010, Redstone and her partners purchased the theaters that they had built, and formed Rising Star Media, of which she was chairman, and turned it into the country's top-grossing cinema chain.
 Redstone and her partners then sold Rising Star Media to Russian theater operator Cinema Park in 2011.

 In 2011, Redstone became co-founder and managing partner of Advancit Capital LLC, an investment platform focusing on early stage in media, entertainment and technology.
-She was a co-chairman of MovieTickets.com (before being sold to Fandango Media in 2017), Inc. and is a member of the board of directors and executive committee for the National Association of Theatre Owners (NATO).
+She was a co-chairman of MovieTickets.com before its sale to Fandango Media in 2017, and is a member of the board of directors and executive committee for the National Association of Theatre Owners (NATO).